Sectorial descent for wrapped Fukaya categories: Wrapping exact triangle and stop removal

-\begin{proof}[Proof of Theorem \ref{wrapcone}] Propositions \ref{handlecone} and \ref{wrapishandle} combine to show that $D$ is quasi-isomorphic to the cone on \emph{some} morphism $a:L^w\to L$, and our goal is to show that this morphism can be taken to be the continuation morphism $L^w\to L$.
+\begin{proof}[Proof of Theorem \ref{wrapcone}] Propositions \ref{handlecone} and \ref{wrapishandle} combine to show that $D$ is quasi-isomorphic to the cone on \emph{some} morphism $a:L^w\to L$, and our goal is to show that this morphism can be taken to be the continuation map $L^w\to L$.
 Introduce a stop at a small positive pushoff of $\partial_\infty L^w$, and consider testing the exact triangle (in the wrapped Fukaya category with this additional stop) against a smaller positive pushoff $L^{ww}$ of $L^w$.
-Since wrapping of $L^{ww}$ is completely stopped by the additional stop, this yields an exact triangle
+Since wrapping $L^{ww}$ directly into the stop is cofinal by Lemma \ref{cofinalitycriterion}, this yields an exact triangle